United Ancient Order of Druids: Australia and New Zealand

 A Druids Lodge was established in Wellington in 1879 as the Excelsior Lodge.
 Its members were drawn from many sectors of New Zealand society and the Wellington Grand Lodge, known as Druids’ Chambers, was their headquarters.
-Despite diminishing influence and a reduced membership in later years the society remained a significant organisation until wound up in 1995.
+Despite diminishing influence and a reduced membership in later years, the society remained a significant organisation until it closed in 1995.

 Germany

 In 1872, American Druids undertook the task to bring Druidism to the German empire.
 Joseph Hafky was in charge of charter several Lodges in Berlin, Bremerhaven and Stuttgart.